If you award PDH credits to engineers, you need to read this

 The Bottom Line

 It’s ultimately the engineer’s responsibility to select educational activities that are acceptable for PDH credit in the state(s) where he is licensed.
 Nonetheless, it will reflect poorly on your company if the PDH credit that you award to an engineer gets rejected by his state licensing board.
-Thus, it is in your best interest to educate yourself on the requirements for awarding PDH credits to engineers.
+Thus, it’s imperative that you educate yourself on the requirements for awarding PDH credits to engineers.

 If you want to chat with an expert to learn more about the states’ rules for awarding PDH credits to engineers, feel free to book a free consultation.